mwarner3000/boardAF/README.md

 boardAF is designed around several core goals:

-- Simulate configurable microcontroller hardware.
+* Simulate configurable microcontroller hardware.
-- Keep simulated hardware separate from assembly syntax, parsers, compilers, and other software toolchains.
+* Keep simulated hardware separate from assembly syntax, parsers, compilers, and other software toolchains.
-- Keep the microcontroller independent from the external simulated world.
+* Keep the microcontroller independent from the external simulated world.
-- Allow external environments to drive and observe controller pins through a small public interface.
+* Allow external environments to drive and observe controller pins through a small public interface.
-- Support ordinary real-time execution without requiring the host application to calculate elapsed time itself.
+* Support ordinary real-time execution without requiring the host application to calculate elapsed time itself.
-- Preserve explicit cycle/time advancement for deterministic testing and simulation hosts that manage their own time.
+* Preserve explicit cycle/time advancement for deterministic testing and simulation hosts that manage their own time.
-- Support multiple independent simulated controllers in the same system.
-- Allow future communication between controllers through interfaces such as CAN.
-- Allow users to approximate different classes of microcontrollers by changing characteristics such as clock speed, RAM size, GPIO count, electrical parameters, and memory-map locations.
+* Allow users to approximate different classes of microcontrollers by changing characteristics such as clock speed, RAM size, CPU register count, GPIO count, peripheral configuration, electrical parameters, interrupt count, and memory-map locations.
-- Keep peripherals modular so additional devices can be added without redesigning the core simulator.
+* Keep peripherals modular so additional devices can be added without redesigning the core simulator.
-- Keep interrupt sources independent from CPU implementation details by routing IRQs through an interrupt controller.
+* Keep interrupt sources independent from CPU implementation details by routing IRQs through an interrupt controller.
+* Preserve a clean boundary between simulated hardware and the software used to program it.

 boardAF is not intended to be an exact transistor-level, circuit-level, or brand-specific reproduction of a commercial microcontroller.
 Instead, it aims to model embedded-controller behavior and resource constraints at a useful level of abstraction.

-## Current Status

-boardAF is under active development.
-Implemented components currently include:

-- System bus
-- Configurable RAM size and base address
-- GPIO with runtime-configurable pin count
-- Voltage-based `Pin` model
-- Pin-selected GPIO register interface
-- Configurable GPIO and timer base addresses
-- Timer peripheral
-- Interrupt controller
-- Memory-based interrupt vector table
-- CPU interrupt entry and `RETI`
-- Timer-generated interrupts
-- Simulation clock
-- Clock-frequency-based time advancement
-- Real-time synchronization using a monotonic host clock
-- Public pin-voltage accessors for external environments
-- Simple CPU
-- Simple instruction set
-- Board configuration
-- Multi-node simulation infrastructure
-- Automated tests for major subsystems
-- End-to-end external pin integration testing
-- End-to-end Timer -> interrupt controller -> CPU -> handler -> `RETI` testing

-The project should currently be considered experimental and its APIs may change during development.
+## Current Status — v1.0.0

+boardAF v1.0.0 is the first usable proof-of-concept release of the framework.

+The current implementation provides enough functionality to configure a basic simulated microcontroller, load machine-code firmware, execute that firmware, interact with external signals, use memory-mapped peripherals, and respond to hardware interrupts.

+Implemented components include:

+* System bus
+* Configurable word-addressed RAM
+* Configurable RAM base address
+* GPIO with runtime-configurable pin count
+* Voltage-based `Pin` model
+* Floating external pin state
+* Pin-selected GPIO register interface
+* Configurable logic voltage and digital HIGH threshold
+* Timer peripherals
+* ADC peripherals with configurable channels, resolution, reference voltage, and conversion time
+* Interrupt controller
+* Configurable interrupt count
+* Level-sensitive peripheral interrupt lines
+* Memory-based interrupt vector table
+* CPU interrupt entry and `RETI`
+* Timer-generated interrupts
+* ADC-generated interrupts
+* CPU `HALT` and interrupt wake-up
+* Simulation clock
+* Configurable clock frequency
+* Clock-frequency-based time advancement
+* Real-time synchronization using a monotonic host clock
+* Public pin-voltage accessors for external environments
+* Simple CPU
+* Simple machine instruction set
+* Configurable CPU register count
+* Board configuration
+* Firmware loading
+* Multiple Timer and ADC peripheral instances
+* Automated tests for major subsystems
+* End-to-end GPIO integration testing
+* End-to-end Timer interrupt testing
+* End-to-end ADC -> interrupt -> CPU -> GPIO firmware testing
+* Standalone ADC/GPIO interrupt demonstration

+v1.0.0 should be considered a functional proof of concept rather than a finished MCU ecosystem.
+APIs and internal architecture may evolve in future releases.

 ## Hardware / Software Separation